-The Master of Marriage and Family Therapy (MFT) program
+The Master of Science in Marriage and Family Therapy (MFT) program

 Program Tuition Estimate

-Tuition for the Master of Marriage and Family Therapy program at USC Rossier is charged per unit each semester.
+Tuition for the Master of Science in Marriage and Family Therapy program at USC Rossier is charged per unit each semester.
 The cost of classes and primary fees typically increases each year by approximately 3-5%.
-View the most current rates here.

 Cost of Attendance